 For the purposes of STCP12-1:

-Data Co-ordinator means the contact(s) provided by each Party responsible for managing the receipt and provision ofdata is in accordance with STCP12-1.
+Data Co-ordinator means the contact(s) provided by each Party responsible for managing the receipt and provision of data is in accordance with STCP12-1.

 Commissioning Data means Normal Capability Limit data supplied for the purposes of allowing pre-commissioning system assessment to be carried out.